misotanni/misotanni.github.io/fjs/en/rules.md

 6. Products of positive and negative commas are independent.
 They are written as a combined subscript and superscript, e.g. F<sup>7</sup><sub>5</sub> represents F lowered by 64/63 and then raised by 81/80 (or in the opposite order; first raised by 81/80 and then lowered by 64/63; the result is the same).
 Note that the products used to represent positive and negative commas will always be coprime, otherwise there is an unnecessary shift in one direction that is canceled out in the other one; \*C<sup>35</sup><sub>5</sub> is the same note as C<sup>7</sup>.

-7. The number 1 represents canceling any microtonal commas, similar to the natural sign used to cancel standard accidentals.
+7. The number 1 represents canceling any microtonal accidentals, similar to the natural sign used to cancel standard accidentals.
 It can be written either in a superscript or a subscript.
 For example, the sequence C – D – E<sup>5</sup> – E<sup>1</sup> (or simply C – D – E<sup>5</sup> – E) represents the intervals 1/1, 9/8, 5/4, 81/64 above C.

 ## Rules for Using FJS Note Names in Notation